AIByJohannes/elitelm/docs/project_details.md

 ## Project Overview

 EliteLM is designed to be a lightweight and high-performance inference server for large language models, with a focus on leveraging the Qualcomm Hexagon NPU for hardware acceleration.
-The project is divided into two main parts:
+The project is divided into three main parts:

+1.  **A reusable runtime module** that handles configuration parsing, model loading, and token generation (`elitelm.py`).
-1.  **A command-line interface (CLI)** for interactive testing and experimentation (`llama3-qa.py`).
+2.  **A command-line interface (CLI)** for interactive testing and experimentation built on top of the runtime (`chat_cli.py`).
-2.  **A FastAPI server** for exposing the model's functionality as a web API (`api.py`).
+3.  **A FastAPI server** for exposing the model's functionality as a web API (`api.py`).

 ## Core Components

-### `llama3-qa.py`
+### `elitelm.py`

-This script is the heart of the project.
-Instead of CLI flags, it reads its runtime settings from a YAML file (defaults to `llama3-qa.yaml`).
-The config captures the model path, generation hyper-parameters, runtime toggles, and the optional QNN block used when targeting the Hexagon NPU.
-Provide `--config path/to/file.yaml` to switch between different profiles during development.
+This module houses the core runtime logic.
+It provides utilities for configuring the QNN execution provider, loading ONNX Runtime GenAI models, and orchestrating chat-style text generation.
+The primary entry point is the `ChatSession` class, which keeps track of chat history and performs streaming generation.

-#### The `QA` class
+#### The `ChatSession` class

-*   **`__init__(self, model_dir, backend)`:** The constructor initializes the `QA` class.
-It loads the tokenizer and the ONNX model, and sets up the inference session with the specified backend.
-*   **`load_model(self)`:** This method loads the tokenizer from the model directory.
-*   **`create_inference_session(self, backend)`:** This method creates an ONNX Runtime inference session.
-It configures the session to use the QNN Execution Provider with the specified backend library (`.dll`).
-*   **`generate(self, prompt, top_k, top_p, temperature, repetition_penalty)`:** This method takes a prompt and generation parameters, and returns the generated text.
-It tokenizes the input, runs the model, and decodes the output.
+*   **`__init__(self, args)`**: Loads the model, tokenizer, and tokenizer stream based on a parsed configuration namespace.
+It also prepares generation search options and tracks chat history.
+*   **`generate(self, user_text, *, timings=False, on_token=None)`**: Builds the prompt (including any previous turns), feeds it into the model, and streams decoded pieces back through the optional callback while collecting timing statistics.
+Returns a `GenerationResult` with the assistant reply and metrics.
+*   **`reset_history(self)`**: Clears the accumulated chat history, allowing a fresh conversation without rebuilding the session.
+*   **`device_label` property**: Convenience helper that reports whether the current session is running against the CPU or QNN backend.

+In addition to `ChatSession`, the module exposes `load_config(path)` to parse the YAML runtime configuration and several helper functions used by both the CLI and future server work (for example `_configure_qnn_provider`).

+### `chat_cli.py`

+The CLI is a thin wrapper around `ChatSession`.
+It loads configuration from disk, prints helpful status messages when `runtime.verbose` is enabled, and streams generated text to STDOUT as tokens arrive.
+Control+C interruptions propagate through the session so you can stop a long generation without restarting the process.

 ### ONNX Runtime and QNN Backend